SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 # Tutorial: Next Generation Sequence Analysis - Stepwise

-This repository attempts to provide a stepwise tutorial on the Next Generation Sequence (NGS) analysis.
+**This repository attempts to provide a stepwise tutorial on the Next Generation Sequence (NGS) analysis.**

-A next generation sequencing (NGS) involves the sequencing of DNA or RNA from an organism sample.
+As the name suggests, sequencing is the procedure of determining the order/sequence of things such as people, processes, words, etc. In biological contexts, sequencing refers to determining the order of nucleotides (A, T, G, C) from DNA sample.
+The term next generation sequencing (NGS) refers to an advanced method/technology of determining nucleotide order.

+> **What about sequencing of nucleotides from RNA sample?**
+>
+> While dealing with RNA samples, for most biological interpretations RNA is converted into an intermediate form known as cDNA (complementary DNA).
+However, methods namely direct RNA sequencing (DRS) involves sequencing of RNA directly.

 #### The goal of NGS analyses can be:
 - Determining genes expression (a.k.a single cell RNA sequencing).
 Here, the complete mRNA pool of a cell is first converted into cDNAs using reverse transcriptase.
 Then cDNAs are sequenced to determine their counts. (cDNA counts directly correlates with gene expression levels).